Call Queues vs Ring Groups

 Picking the right system for any business between Hunt Groups and Call Queues is made much more simple by first deciding to switch from a legacy phone system to a hosted telephone service.
 For some businesses like call centers or contact centers, for example, the need for a robust ACD Queueing system is apparent right away.
 For others, however, once they are operating on a VoIP business phone, they can typically just activate Ring Groups right away as a feature of their VoIP Plan.
 If the company determines that they still need assistance in routing and balancing their inbound call traffic, they can add ACD Queues at that time.

 Now that the differences between Call Queues and Hunt Groups should be clear, you can learn more about how VirtualPBX deploys these technologies, respectively.
-Or you can begin using Hunt Groups for free right now as part of a commitment and hassle free two week trial period.
-Click below to learn how.
+Or our Sales Team can lead you through a Free Demo of our Business Phone System to show you, live, how these features work.